StevenBentley/strimzi-lab/taxi-example/doc/README.md

 ## Kafka Streams Operations on the Data

 Now that we have confirmed that the `String` data is present in the system, we can start to perform operations on the data.
-To start with, we need to configure the Kafka client with several different options - these are provided through use of the [TripConvertConfig.java???]().
+To start with, we need to configure the Kafka client with several different options - these are provided through use of the [TripConvertConfig.java](../trip-convert-app/src/main/java/io/strimzi/TripConvertConfig.java).
 Some configuration is passed in from the deployment YAML using environment variables, so that this is abstracted away from the application logic.
 For each new application that we develop we use the same method for providing configuration.
 Lets create the config options using this first:

 ```java
 TripConvertConfig config = TripConvertConfig.fromEnv();